Linseed fatty acids

 Linseed fatty acids are obtained from the seed of Linum Usitastissimum.
 This acid has a high proportion of linolenic acid.
 The multiple properties of these acids provide all kinds of solutions in different industries and markets.

 Other nomenclatures: LOFA

-Linseed fatty acids obtained by splitting and subsequent vacuum distillation of linseed oil.
-The resulting product has a melting point of about 19 ° C or so.
-It is generally pale yellow.
+The fatty acids in linseed are obtained from the splitting and subsequent vacuum distillation of linseed oil.
+The resulting product has a melting point of about 19ºC.

-The oleochemical industry is gaining adherents enough because it is devoting one of the most profitable and attractive for various industrial markets alternatives.
-Our experience is backed because of the hard work and dedication we put into the development of each and every one of our products to be a company leader in the sector.
-We provide unmatched results to ensure maximum satisfaction to our customers.
+The oleochemical sector is gaining a lot of followers due to the fact that it is becoming one of the most profitable and attractive alternatives for the different industrial markets.
+Our experience is backed by the great effort and dedication we put into the development of each and every one of our products, making us a benchmark company in the sector.
+We provide unequalled results to guarantee maximum satisfaction to our customers.

-Linseed fatty acids may occur in 180 kg. drums, in containers of 850 kg. or bulk tanks depending on the needs and tastes of each industry.
-For more information contact us via our online form or by telephone.
+Linseed fatty acids can be supplied in 180 kg. drums, 850 kg. containers or in bulk tanks depending on the needs and tastes of each industry.
+For more information, please contact us via our online form or by telephone.